mike632t/x11-calc/README.md

 The  aim  is to have the same source code compile without  modification  on Linux, VAX/VMS, and Tru64 Unix.

-Unlike all the other simulators the ROM images for the HP10C, HP11C, HP12C, HP15C, HP16C are not defined in the the source code and must be loaded from a separate ROM file.
+Unlike  all the other emulators the ROM images for the HP10C, HP11C, HP12C, HP15C, HP16C are not defined in the the source code and must be loaded from a separate ROM file.